My name is Daniel. In the pic, I’m the second best-looking person. The other is my wife, Caroline.

-Speaking of journey, my path to becoming an artist began many moons ago sitting in church drawing Optimus Prime on a bulletin.
-I’m not sure what theological impact this had, but I enjoyed friends sitting next to me, transcribing my art onto their bulletin.
-Best part – we sat like angels during the sermon.
-Because of this, my artistic thirst was quenched thanks to some parental grace during church.
+My path to becoming an artist began many moons ago in church drawing Optimus Prime on a bulletin.
+I’m not sure of the theological impact, but I enjoyed friends sitting next to me, transcribing my art onto their bulletin.
+Best part: we sat like angels during the sermon.

-Eventually, I surpassed her knowledge of watercolor – my passion.
-I had seen the amazing work of sports artist Daniel M. Smith, and was addicted.
-What amazing realism.
-I studied beyond reason, then dove into teaching myself layering, airbrush, shadows and light, and mixing.
-Loved it.
-Made my first dollar with the local booster club selling a painting of a high school quarterback.
+Eventually, I surpassed her knowledge of watercolor, my passion.
+I’d seen the work of sports artist Daniel M. Smith, and was addicted.
+He had amazing realism.
+I studied his work, then dove into teaching myself layering, airbrush, shadows and light, and mixing.
+I made my first dollar with the local booster club selling a painting of a high school quarterback.

-My name as a young sports artist spread giving me opportunities to meet some swell guys: Will Clark – childhood hero and 1st baseman for the Giants and Rangers, and Nolan Ryan, hall of fame pitcher for the Rangers.
-With dad’s help, doors opened and prints and commissions sold.
+My name as a young sports artist spread giving me opportunities to meet great guys: Will Clark – my childhood hero and 1st baseman for the Giants and Rangers, and Nolan Ryan, the hall of fame pitcher for the Rangers.

 College life hit and as an art major with a social life, work schedule, and commitments to campus activities and church, little time was left to paint.
 Post college, life moved on and I find myself battling for creative time.
-A best-friend wife, two active kids, a music passion, and a myriad of chores and friends tend to take priority over painting.
-But time to paint, draw or design emerges occasionally, and I drink it in with joy and grab a brush or pencil.
-Portraits, landscapes, doodles, whatever comes my way, I put it on paper.
+A best-friend wife, two active kids, a music passion, and a myriad of chores and friends often take priority over painting.
+But time to paint, draw or design emerges occasionally, and I drink it in with joy.

 Thus, you see my need to create this site: express what has been expressed in me.
 Maybe you’ll see something you like.